Kernix13/markdown-cheatsheet/SEO.md

 1. SEO Title: 50-60 characters ideally but up to 70 is okay, 50-55 for mobile
 2. SEO/Meta Description: 120-158 characters, closer to 120 for mobile
+3. GitHub Explore Description: max 143 characters
-3. Keyword Search Volume: should be >= 100
+4. Keyword Search Volume: should be >= 100
-4. Keyword Density: should be 1-2% (# of times KW appears) / (total # of words)
+5. Keyword Density: should be 1-2% (# of times KW appears) / (total # of words)
-5. Primary Keyword = "User Intent"
+6. Primary Keyword = "User Intent"
-6. All keywords (primary + secondary) have to match the user intent
+7. All keywords (primary + secondary) have to match the user intent
-7. [Capitalize My Title](https://capitalizemytitle.com/): Use this site to properly capitalize your README h1 title
+8. [Capitalize My Title](https://capitalizemytitle.com/): Use this site to properly capitalize your README h1 title
-8. [wordcounter.net](https://wordcounter.net/): Use a site like this to get the character & word count for your h1 heading and your "_meta description_".
+9. [wordcounter.net](https://wordcounter.net/): Use a site like this to get the character & word count for your h1 heading and your "_meta description_".

 ## Optimize content for the GitHub Explore section